theharithsa/Dynatrace-API-Samples/auditLogs_Ingestion/gen3/alstom_audit_logs.md

-# 📊 Alstom Audit Logs Dashboard - Implementation Guide
+# 📊 Audit Logs Dashboard - Implementation Guide

 This document outlines the complete setup process for creating a comprehensive audit logs dashboard in Dynatrace for monitoring user activities and security events.